Dr Banuka Maheswaran tells us her story…

 Universities like people who have done lots of different types of work experience.
 So if you’ve started early and written to a few different places, you will hopefully be starting to get replies now.
 If you are lucky enough to get work experience in a hospital for 1 week – this may not be enough!

-Make sure you try and get a wide range of work experience whether that’s volunteering in a hospital feeding patients, observing on ward rounds or operations in a hospital, working or volunteering in a care home, volunteering with charities or observing in a GP surgery.
+Make sure you try and get a wide range of work experience.
+Whether that’s volunteering in a hospital feeding patients, observing on ward rounds or operations in a hospital, working or volunteering in a care home, volunteering with charities or observing in a GP surgery.
 This gives you a much more rounded experience of healthcare and gives you much more to talk about in your interviews.
 You get a better perspective of the different issues faced by different health organisations.

-It is good to observe the interaction between different teams and understand the skills needed for their jobs in healthcare such as time management, performing under pressure, communication skills, showing compassion, resilience etc. And remember, it is worth gaining experience from a wide range of healthcare professionals and not just doctors!
+It’s good to observe the interaction between different teams and understand the skills needed for their jobs in healthcare such as time management, performing under pressure, communication skills, showing compassion, resilience etc. And remember, it is worth gaining experience from a wide range of healthcare professionals and not just doctors!
 Doctors are a small part of a much larger team and it gives you a sense of how the team works together.

 - Be committed